bramhani007/8085-microprocessor-simulator/README.md

 cd 8085-microprocessor-simulator-main
 ```

-Or download the ZIP file from GitHub and extract it.
+Or download ZIP file from GitHub and extract it.

 ---